KarrLab/obj_tables/docs/migration.rst

 .. _figure_schema_changes_topological_sort:
 .. figure:: migration/figures/schema_changes_topological_sort.png
     :width: 600
-    :alt: Placement of schema changes commits in
+    :alt: Placement of schema changes commits in a Git history

-    Placement of schema changes commits (this figure reuses the legend in Figure :numref:`figure_commit_dependencies`).
+    Placement of schema changes commits in a Git history (this figure reuses the legend in Figure :numref:`figure_commit_dependencies`).
     Migration topologically sorts the commits annotated by the schema changes files (indicated by thick outlines).
-    In **A**, because the blue diamond commit and green pentagon commit have no dependency relationship in the Git commit DAG they can be sorted in either order.
+    In **A**, since the blue diamond commit and green pentagon commit have no dependency relationship in the Git commit DAG, they can be sorted in either order.
-    This non-determinism creates a problem for a migration that uses the commit history in **A**.
+    This non-determinism is problematic for a migration that uses the commit history in **A**.
-    If the data is migrated to the diamond commit before the pentagon commit then migration to the pentagon commit will fail because it accesses *Model* :obj:`Test` which will no longer exist because migration to the diamond commit renames :obj:`Test` to :obj:`ChangedTest`.
+    If the diamond commit is sorted before the pentagon commit, then migration to the pentagon commit will fail because it accesses *Model* :obj:`Test` which will no longer exist because migration to the diamond commit renames :obj:`Test` to :obj:`ChangedTest`.
-    No non-determinism exists in **B** because the commits annotated by the schema changes files must be ordered top to bottom.
-    The transformation applied to *Model* :obj:`Test` will succeed because it uses the schema defined by the top commit.
+    No non-determinism exists in **B** because the commits annotated by the schema changes files all have dependency relationships in the Git commit DAG.
+A migration of **B** will work because The transformation applied to *Model* :obj:`Test` will succeed because it uses the schema defined by the top commit.

 .. todo: perhaps label nodes in figure